BeeGFS Hive Index

 The bee-index service allows users to create and update the index directory with on-going operations.
 BeeGFS Hive Index uses modification events generated by BeeGFS metadata nodes to update the index directory.
 BeeGFS’s event listener captures the events generated on metadata nodes and sends it over the network to the bee-index service.

 The modification logs from BeeGFS have the file path on which the operation is performed. bee-index service takes advantage of these events and modifies the Index directory for the specific file(s) or directories only.
-This mechanism avoids scanning the filesystem entirely to update the Index directory.
-And the index directory remains up-to-date with filesystem modifications.
+This mechanism avoids scanning the file system entirely to update the Index directory.
+And the index directory remains up-to-date with file system modifications.

-Event listener should be started on all the metadata nodes so that all filesystem operations can be captured and re-replayed on the index directory by bee-index.
+Event listener should be started on all the metadata nodes so that all file system operations can be captured and re-replayed on the index directory by bee-index.

-The bee-index should run as a service to capture all on-going filesystem changes.
+The bee-index should run as a service to capture all on-going file system changes.

 To run using systemctl, update the configuration file /etc/beegfs/index/indexEnv.conf